On Privacy Weaknesses and Vulnerabilities in Software Systems: Identifying privacy-related vulnerabilities in CWE and CVE

 \subsection{Results}

 We identified 41 and 157 privacy vulnerabilities in the CWE and CVE records respectively.
 The first 28 privacy-related CWE records were found after the keyword search and manual examination steps.
 The additional 13 privacy-related CWE records were later added after being identified by the privacy-related CVE records.
-They cover a wide range of privacy concerns in software applications such as missing personal data protection, improper access control, insufficient credentials protection, personal data exposures, unintentional errors made by software developers and personal data attacks from external attackers.
+They cover a wide range of privacy concerns in software applications such as missing personal data protection, improper access control, insufficient credentials protection and personal data exposures.
 These weaknesses and vulnerabilities are not only related to security, but also affect privacy of individuals.

-We discuss here a few examples of CWE and CVE records that were classified as privacy vulnerabilities or weaknesses and refer the reader to \citep{rep-pkg-privul} for a full list of them.
-CWE-359\footnote{https://cwe.mitre.org/data/definitions/359.html} refers to exposure of private personal information to an unauthorized actor.
+We discuss here a few examples of CWE and CVE records that were classified as privacy vulnerabilities or weaknesses and refer the reader to \cite{rep-pkg-privul} for a full list of them.
+CWE-359\footnote{https://cwe.mitre.org/data/definitions/359.html} refers to the exposure of private personal information to an unauthorised actor.
 Private personal information here includes social security numbers, geographical location, financial data and health records.
 In addition, this CWE also mentions relevant data protection regulations and privacy acts such as GDPR and CCPA.

 Another example is CVE-2020-13702\footnote{https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-13702} which refers to the rolling proximity identifier used in the Apple/Google exposure notification API beta through 2020-05-29.
 This vulnerability enables attackers to evade Bluetooth Smart Privacy due to a secondary temporary UID through tracking individual device movement using a Bluetooth LE discovery mechanism.
 This is a privacy vulnerability since it concerns user's location and relates to the processing of user's location.
-CVE-2021-21301\footnote{https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-21301} describes a vulnerability in Wire for iOS (iPhone and iPad) before version 3.75.
-The application enables camera for video capturing, although the users have disabled this service.
-This vulnerability seriously violates user privacy as the users are not aware of their camera being enabled, and the camera may capture and expose the users and their environment.
+There are many cases where the reported vulnerabilities are \emph{not} specifically privacy-related.
+For example, CWE-78\footnote{https://cwe.mitre.org/data/definitions/78.html} enables the attacker to execute arbitrary commands on the operating systems, leading to unauthorised access to operating systems.
+However, this is not specifically a privacy vulnerability since it does not involve personal data, personal data processing or individual rights.